-wrongdoer lacks insurance or assets to pay a judgment.
-37 Both deterrence and corrective justice theories rely on a concept of a "wrong" to be deterred or corrected, yet both lack a generally accepted theory of rights and of correlative wrongdoing or a theory of allocation of loss where multiple wrongdoers are involved.
-38 Moreover, specific tests of wrongdoing are often extremely vague.
-39 The view that compensation is a goal of tort law is particularly questionable because the position arguably confuses goals and means.
+wrongdoing are often extremely vague.
+The view that compensation is a goal of tort law is particularly questionable because the position arguably confuses goals and means.
 For example, compensatory damages are also used in contract law, but virtually no one asserts that compensation is a goal of contracts.
 As with torts, contract damages are a means of achieving goals.
-40 The role of compensation as a means can be seen more clearly if damages are contrasted with injunctions, which
+The role of compensation as a means can be seen more clearly if damages are contrasted with injunctions, which are sometimes granted as the remedy for a tort and thus are a means of achieving goals.
+Yet no one argues that injunctions are a goal of tort law.